• Menu

 Piazza di Spagna

-Be sure to have a look at the beautiful Fontana della Baraccia, sculpted by Pietro and Gian Lorenzo Bernini.
+Don’t miss the charming Fontana della Barcaccia, crafted by Pietro and Gian Lorenzo Bernini.

 💡 Practical information 💡

-Halfway between the Trevi Fountain and the Villa Borghese, Piazza di Spagna is located in the historic center of Rome.
+Located between the Trevi Fountain and Villa Borghese, Piazza di Spagna sits in the center of Rome.

-The Captain recommends treating yourself to a gourmet break at Babington’s Tea Room, a tea room opened in 1893.
+For a delightful break, stop by Babington’s Tea Room, a historic tea house that opened in 1893.

 Piazza di Spagna